 What Are Minor Gridlines in Excel Chart?

 Excel offers the option of adding minor gridlines to a graph created on the basis of some gathered data.
 They can be either horizontal or vertical.
 Minor gridlines of a graph help to visualize the plotted data easily and make the chart reader-friendly.
 Usually, the graph shows Primary Horizontal Gridlines by default.
-But you can change this and add gridlines according to your need and choice.
+But you can change this and add gridlines according to your needs and choice.
 Excel also allows you to remove the gridlines from your graph in case you don’t need them.

 Creation of an Excel Chart